AG4W/RedesignedCoyote/README.md

 Simple, fire-and-forget Event system.

 Events are defined in the ActionEvent-enum, that's all there is to it.
-Don't forget to call initialize.
+Don't forget to call Initialize().